-The European Commission's Guide to the Low Voltage Directive
+The European Commission's Low voltage directive guidance

-The Guide has been published by the European Commission to provide a user friendly reference on how the Directive should be applied and helps to clarify the responsibilities and obligations of manufacturers, authorized representatives, distributors and importers.
+The guide has been published by the European Commission to provide a user-friendly reference on how the Directive should be applied and helps to clarify the responsibilities and obligations of manufacturers, authorized representatives, distributors, and importers.

 The Directive applies to all electrical equipment designed for use with a voltage rating of between 50 and 1000 V for alternating current and between 75 and 1500 V for direct current.
 Voltage ratings refer to the voltage of the electrical input or output, not to voltages that may appear inside the equipment.